geodynamics/Rayleigh/doc/source/User_Guide/getting_started.rst

 Docker Container
 ~~~~~~~~~~~~~~~

 Docker provides a standardized way to build, distribute and run containerized environments on Linux, macOS, and Windows.
 To get started you should install Docker on your system following the instructions from `here <https://www.docker.com/get-started>`_.
-On Linux you can likely also install it from a distribution package (e.g., ``docker-io`` on Debian/Ubuntu).
+On Linux you can likely also install it from a distribution package (e.g., ``docker-io`` on Debian/Ubuntu). `Podman <https://podman.io/>`_ is an alternative runtime that can run Docker containers and can be used as a drop-in replacement for Docker.

 Launching the container
 ^^^^^^^^^^^^^^^^^^^^^^^